- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 Differentiating their offering against the major CSPs evolution towards enterprise solutions. – Ahmed Azmi

 Virtustream has a limited footprint and inadequate DevOps and automation compared to AWS.
-The rate of innovation is low, and internally, the company is facing sustainability issues due to its management.
+The innovation rate is low, and internally, the company faces sustainability issues due to its management.